nwrenger/rust-website/README.md

 # website
 This is my own Website coded in Rust with the Rocket framework.
-Now it can`t do much but I will work on implementing more things.
+## Whats Next
+Developing this website in the Rocket Framework was like a nightmare.
+Old Syntax from Rust 2015 etc. I will leave it as it is and maybe add or update the handlebars.
+The Next Website I develop won't be in Rocket.